-If you’ve experienced a “neurological event” – a traumatic brain injury, a stroke, or some other form of neurological impairment – you may be experiencing a variety of cognitive deficits.
-If, for example, you have difficulty with orientation, attention, memory, problem solving, planning, organizing or “executive function,” Gaylord’s Cognitive Day Treatment Program can provide you with the techniques you need to maximize your skills and regain your independence.
+If you’ve experienced a traumatic brain injury, a stroke, or some other form of neurological impairment – you may be experiencing a variety of cognitive deficits.
+If you have difficulty with orientation, attention, memory, problem solving, planning, organizing or “executive function,” Gaylord’s Cognitive Therapy Program can provide you with the techniques you need to maximize your skills and increase your independence.

-The Cognitive Day Treatment Therapy Program is an intensive, eight-week mix of group and individual therapies provided on an outpatient basis.
-During each session, enrollment is limited to just 10 participants, offering you a highly individualized experience and the full support of Gaylord’s specially trained staff.
+The Cognitive Therapy Program is an intensive full day, individualized program that includes a mix of group and individual therapies provided on an outpatient basis.
 Since family members can be important to your recovery, they are encouraged to take an active role in the Program.
-Our specialists will design a course of group and individual treatments based on your specific needs, including:
+Our specialists will design a treatment based on your specific needs that may include:

 - Cognitive Skills Group

 - Academic Therapy

 - Mechanical Usage Education Group